Xilinx/dfx-mgr/README.md

  5 SIHA_PL_DFX -         -         static      no_id (0+2+0)      -1      rp0rm0
 ```

+In the output, the **ID** column is a identifier used by `-load` and `-unload` commands.
-In the output, XRT_FLAT designs show flat shell designs that do not have dynamic reconfigurable
+XRT_FLAT designs show flat shell designs that do not have dynamic reconfigurable
 partitions.
 SIHA_PL_DFX designs show DFX-based accelerators with reconfigurable partitions.
 The slot->handle column shows -1 when no accelerator is currently loaded to any slot.
 RPU entries show RPU firmware applications.